elihuihms/slam-project/README.md

 $ git clone https://github.com/steelsnowflake/slam.git
 ```

-Once SLAM has been saved to your server, navigate to yourserver.com/webroot/slam/install/index.php for a step-by-step, guided setup.
+Once SLAM has been saved to your server, navigate to yourserver.com/slam/install/index.php for a step-by-step, guided setup.
 Check out http://steelsnowflake.com/SLAM/installation for even more information.

 ### AWS Elastic Beanstalk

 Installation to an Amazon Elastic Beanstalk is the recommended deployment option for most users.
-Select the preconfigured PHP platform, upload a SLAM .zip archive to initialize the environment, add a MySQL RDS, and once the environment is stable, navigate to the environment's URL.
+Select the preconfigured AWS PHP platform, upload a SLAM .zip archive to initialize the environment, add a MySQL RDS, and once the environment is stable, navigate to the environment's URL to complete installation.

-If added to the platform prior to running the installer, the environment's RDS connection and authentication settings will be provided as defaults during installation.
+If the database is added to the platform prior to running the installer, the environment's RDS connection and authentication settings will be provided as defaults during installation.

 # Advanced